nsmgr8/ifmon/README.rst

 Requirements
 ============

-This is built on PySide - a python binding for Qt4 by Nokia.
+This is built on PyQt4 - a python binding for Qt4.
 A Qt4 runtime along with a python installation is required.
 It also requires SQLObject, a python based ORM.

 Installation
 ============